Ever Wonder why Southampton are called The Saints?

 The bells of St Mary’s church were heard by sailors and passengers throughout Southampton’s rich maritime history and there is a particularly strong connection between Southampton and the U.S. army.

 During World War II Southampton was one of the main embarkation points for the D-Day landings as over 3.5 million Allied soldiers passed through the port during the conflict.
-Some U.S. soldiers etched their names onto walls in streets which line the famous docks to let their loved ones back home know where they were.
+Some U.S. soldiers etched their names onto walls in streets (right next to the Mayflower Memorial, which is the site where the Pilgrims originally left for the U.S. in 1620 in the Mayflower and the Speedwell but they had to stop in Dartmouth before heading across the Atlantic due to damage to latter ship) which line the famous docks to let their loved ones back home know where they were.
 Many of those etchings are still preserved today for visitors to show their respects and hear about the incredible stories.

 When it comes to Southampton Football Club, now you know why they are nicknamed the Saints and the next time you’re watching a game at Saint Mary’s Stadium, remember this: Saints are playing just a couple of perfectly placed James Ward-Prowse free kicks away from the home of their founders, who kicked it all off almost 140 years ago.